unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

     - Update to Uno.Wasm.Bootstrap 8.0.3 or later
     - Unregister any Web Worker associated with your app (Chrome or Edge) by **Developer tools (F12)** -> **Application** -> **Service worker** and **unregister**.
   - [`MetadataUpdateHandlers`](https://learn.microsoft.com/dotnet/api/system.reflection.metadata.metadataupdatehandlerattribute) are invoked without the list of changed types, which means that some hot reload features may not be available.
-  - Hot Reload is not supported when using the debugger

 ### [**iOS, Android, and Catalyst**](#tab/mobile)